Painting/Printmaking

 Instruction in the program is rooted in the investigation of painting as a unique genre with its own complex syntax and history.
 Within this setting, the program encourages diversity of practice and interpretation, innovation, and experimentation.

-Approximately twenty students are admitted each year.
+Approximately eighteen students are admitted each year.
 At the core of instruction are individual and group critiques with faculty, visiting critics, and visiting artists.
 In addition, students participate in a variety of seminars taught by faculty members.
 The study of printmaking is integrated into the painting program, and a student may concentrate in painting, printmaking, or a combination of the two.

 Students work in individual 300-square-foot studios at 353 Crown Street adjacent to Green Hall.
-Students have access to a printmaking workshop in the Crown Street building, equipped with two etching presses and a lithography press, a fully equipped silkscreen facility, as well as digital resources available in the print studio, throughout the School, and at the Center for Collaborative Arts and Media.
+Students have access to a printmaking workshop in the Crown Street building, equipped with two etching presses and a lithography press, a fully equipped silkscreen facility, as well as digital resources available in the print studio, throughout the school, and at the Center for Collaborative Arts and Media.

 Credit Requirements